 Why You Need to Take Action Now Before It’s Too Late

-Alright last thing before I start getting into solutions for you guys.
-Okay, it’s well established that work experience is the #1 thing you need in order to get hired.
+Alright last thing before I start getting into solutions for you guys to just once again emphasize how important work experience is as marketing education is not enough alone.
+It’s well established that work experience is the #1 thing you need in order to get hired.
 Since so many graduates struggle to overcome this work experience barrier, 43% of college graduates end up being underemployed which means they are working at a job that doesn’t require a college degree and on average are earning $10,000 less per year than those who aren’t underemployed.
 You have to be careful about settling for these types of jobs though rather than doing what it takes to get the work experience you need in order to land a job in the field you want.
 I say this because 2/3rds of new grads who were underemployed in their first job out of college were still underemployed five years later – Seattle Times.
 The numbers are even worse for those trying to go into business or marketing at 47%.
 So, you need to do what you can to make yourself a hireable candidate now by gaining the work experience you need as opposed to start settling as this has much longer term implications than you likely realized.
 Furthermore, according to the New York Times, college students who graduate into a recession like we have now have settled for lower-paying jobs at less prestigious companies than people who finished college even a year earlier.
 Economists have found that the impact of graduating during a recession like we have now can linger for as long as 10 or 15 years, leading to higher unemployment rates and lower salaries — a phenomenon known as “scarring.”
 So once again, the job market is tough right now so you need to be doing everything you can right now to get the work experience you need so that this doesn’t happen to you.

 Solutions on How to Get Work Experience So You Get Hired Faster